yidong72/reasoning-gym/GALLERY.md

 Example 2:
 Question: Consider these statements:
-1. Some ... are not children are animals
+1. Some children are not animals
 2. Some animals are doctors

 Does it logically follow that:
 All children are doctors?
 (Answer Yes or No)
 Answer: Yes
-Metadata: {'premise1': 'Some ... are not children are animals', 'premise2': 'Some animals are doctors', 'conclusion': 'All children are doctors', 'is_valid': True}
+Metadata: {'premise1': 'Some children are not animals', 'premise2': 'Some animals are doctors', 'conclusion': 'All children are doctors', 'is_valid': True}

 Example 3:
 Question: Consider these statements: